Zamiell/stardew-valley/Min-Max_Guide.md

   * Two batches is optimal because we don't want to craft more [Sprinklers](https://stardewvalleywiki.com/Crafting#Sprinklers) than necessary.
 This allows for the maximum amount of iron bars to craft Quality Sprinklers on Spring 28.
 * If you are not level 10 fishing, then don't ship any fish right now (because you will miss out on 25% of the gold).
 Tomorrow, you will have to sell the fish directly to Willy.
 * Empty inventory.
 Retrieve Fiberglass Rod.
 * If you have less than 100 bait on the rod, also retrieve a few fish.
-* Give Vincent a birthday present (optional).
-  * A [Daffodil](https://stardewvalleywiki.com/Daffodil), an [Earth Crystal](https://stardewvalleywiki.com/Earth_Crystal), or a [Parsnip](https://stardewvalleywiki.com/Parsnip) are good gifts.
-  * You will get there before he wakes up, so fish in the town river until he comes outside.
-* If you need bait, go to Willy, sell the fish, buy more bait.
+Fish in the mountain lake for a few hours while you wait for 9 AM.
+Then, go to Willy, sell the fish, and buy more bait.
 * Fish at the mountain lake until 2 AM, then pass out.
 Remember to take your furnace with you (because we will take it to the mines tomorrow).

 ### Spring 11